 Overdrafts are talked about in conjunction with checking accounts.
 Can you overdraft a savings account?
 No, you can’t overdraw a savings account.
 If you do attempt to go into the red, the bank will simply reject your transaction request.

 What Happens if You Overdraw Your Checking Account?

 What happens when you overdraft is that you’ll be hit with an overdraft fee.
 That usually shows up on your statement as a NSF fee (non sufficient funds).
 Your withdrawal attempt will either be rejected or accepted if the negative account balance won’t be too large…

-So How Much Can I Overdraft from My Checking Account and What Is the Average Overdraft Fee?
+How Much Can I Overdraft from My Checking Account and What Is the Average Overdraft Fee?

-Though if a bank sees that you’ve overdrawn just a day or two before payday, they will usually let your overdraft transaction come through.
+Furthermore, if a bank sees that you’ve overdrawn just a day or two before payday, they will usually let your overdraft transaction come through.
 Your account will go in the negative.
 Then, once your paycheck enters your account, the bank will take that money before you have access to it.

 Can I Cash a Check if My Account Is Overdrawn?

 Yes, you can cash a check if your account is overdrawn.
 BUT you may not get the full amount.
 What will happen is the bank will see your balance is in the red.
 Therefore, the bank will take its share of the check before releasing the rest of the funds.
 Say your check was for $100.
 Last week, you overdrew your account by $50.
 And the overdraft fee at your bank is $27.
 This means you have a negative bank account of $77.
 The bank will take its $77 upon cashing your check.
 You will then be given the remaining $23.
 So yes, you can cash a check if your account is overdrawn but the bank will take what they are owed first.
 This is even true if you use a check cashing place other than your bank.
 All check cashing places check with the bank first to check your account standing.
 Everyone looking at your account will know it’s a negative bank account.